Enesmerdane/enesmerdane/README.md

 Project description: Developed for the technical interview part of a company.
 Created as a frontend of a web application.
 Used Technologies: React.js, Typescript

+### [Patika Timus Fullstack Bootcamp Final Project (2023)(https://github.com/Enesmerdane/Timus-Bootcamp-Final-Project)]
+Project description: Developed as the final project of the bootcamp.
+There are some missing features in the frontend.
+Used Technologies: Vue.js, Nest.js, PostgreSQL, ElasticSearch

 ### Old Projects

 #### [Piwork Analysis Task (2021)](https://github.com/Enesmerdane/piworkstask)